 Mass production produces standardised goods in considerably large quantities.
 The term can also be used for describing continuous production or flow production, due to usually being manufactured on sizeable conveyor systems.
-This ensures that the whole process of manufacturing remains cost-effective.

-While this system seems to be the perfect solution for satisfying demand in our highly consumerist culture, one must stop to consider, what are the downsides of this mass production?
+While this system seems to be the perfect solution for satisfying demand in our highly consumerist culture, one must stop to consider, what are the downsides of mass production?
 What are the environmental and economic consequences of this process, and does it outweigh the positives?

 In this post, we will evaluate the advantages as well as disadvantages of mass production in the food processing industry.
 This will help to gain a holistic view of this manufacturing model.

 Mass production, like many production enhancement systems, it was popularised in the late 1910s and 1920s by Henry Ford’s Ford Motor Company.
 The system uses division of labour and there are records of mass production methodologies being used as far back as ancient Greece.
 It was thanks to Henry Ford that the system was improved and brought to popularity through the Model T.

 By 1913, a finished Model T rolled out of the factory every 40 seconds.
 To give an idea of how much this increased the speed of production, in 1909 Ford made 14,000 models and in 1913, four years later, Ford made 189,000 models.

 This was not the only advantage mass production was showing, the cost dropped from $950 per model in 1909 to $550 in 1913.
 Once the mass production system was moved over to an assembly line production with items being moved by conveyor belts the time required to build a car dropped to a third of what it had previously been.